Bears9355/Bears9355/readme.md

 ## 🏫 What is my plan for school ?

  - I'm currently in "STI2D", which is sciences about engineering and sustainability.
- - I want to a "BUT" in computer science.
+ - I want to do a "BUT" in computer science.
 It is in college and during 3 years.
  - Next, I will probably do one year of forming to become professional developer !

 ## 💻Currently working on :